-Here, we aim to increase understanding of the degree and mechanisms of optical signal bleaching in fluviodeltaic sediments, through an investigation of residual doses of quartz sediments of the contemporary

-- 65 Mississippi River and associated Late Holocene deltaic deposits (Fig. 1).
-Using previously established methods (Chamberlain et al., in press) to analyze archival OSL data, we compare the residual quartz OSL doses of sand and silt sampled within the modern Mississippi River channel (Muñoz et al., 2018;Chamberlain et al., in press;Chamberlain, 2017) to those estimated from sand of multi-century to millennium-aged Mississippi Delta mouth bar (Chamberlain et al., 2018) and overbank (Shen et al., 2015) deposits.
-Further insight into OSL bleaching - 70 is obtained by reanalyzing the burial ages of paired quartz sand and silt of Mississippi Delta overbank deposits (Shen et al., 2015).
-All combined, these data allow us to investigate trends in OSL bleaching across time, space, grain size, and depositional environment within a large fluviodeltaic system.
-In addition to informing dating approaches, this work adds to ongoing initiatives to use luminescence signals to reconstruct the pathways and histories of sediment grains (e.g., Reimann et al., 2015;Reimann et al., 2017;Sawakuchi et al., 2018;Gray et al., - 75 2017).
+Here, we aim to increase understanding of the degree and mechanisms of luminescence signal bleaching in fluviodeltaic sediments, through an investigation of residual doses of quartz sediments of the contemporary Mississippi River and associated Late Holocene deltaic deposits (Fig. 1).
+Using previously established methods (Chamberlain et al., in press) to analyze archival data, we compare the residual quartz optically stimulated luminescence (OSL) doses of sand and silt sampled within the modern Mississippi River channel (Muñoz et al., 2018;Chamberlain et al., in press;Chamberlain, 2017) to those estimated from sand of multi-century to millenniumaged Mississippi Delta mouth bar (Chamberlain et al., 2018) and overbank (Shen et al., 2015) deposits.
+Further insight into OSL bleaching is obtained by reanalyzing the burial ages of paired quartz sand and silt of Mississippi

+Delta overbank deposits (Shen et al., 2015).
+All combined, these data allow us to test whether OSL signal bleaching varies across time, space, grain size, and depositional environment, even within a single fluviodeltaic system.

+In addition to informing dating approaches, this work adds to ongoing initiatives to use luminescence signals to reconstruct the pathways and histories of sediment grains (e.g., Reimann et al., 2015;Sawakuchi et al., 2018;Gray et al., 2017;Liu et al., 2009).
 Improved knowledge of waterborne sediment pathways is a key component to delta restoration initiatives, such as river diversions aiming to mitigate land loss in deltas through delivery of sediment to the delta plain (e.g., CPRA, 2017).
-These engineered outlets will siphon sediment from yet-to-be-determined depths and positions within the river channel, and so the availability and grain size of the utilized sediment will depend on its transport mode within the river (e.g., Esposito et al., 2017) as well as the location and geometry of the engineered feeder channel - 80 (e.g., Gaweesh and Meselhe, 2016).
+These engineered outlets will siphon sediment from yet-to-be-determined depths and positions within the river channel, and so the availability and grain size of the utilized sediment will depend on its transport mode within the river (e.g., Esposito et al., 2017) as well as the location and geometry of the engineered feeder channel (e.g., Gaweesh and Meselhe, 2016).